NathanaelA/nativescript-sqlite/README.md

 ##### Parameters
 * Pass in Sqlite.RESULTASOBJECT or Sqlite.RESULTSASARRAY to change the result sets configuration This will set the database to return the results in which ever choice you make.
 (Default is RESULTSASARRAY)

+#### DB.valueType
+##### Parameters
+* Pass in Sqlite.VALUESARENATIVE or Sqlite.VALUESARESTRING to change the result sets configuration This will set the database to return the results to which ever choice you make.
+(Default is VALUESARENATIVE)

 #### DB.close